- Checking Out Materials

-Library items may be borrowed by users with a valid ACU ID card (current faculty, staff, and students); users within the ALC Consortium with a valid HSU, McM or HPU ID card or Abilene Public Library card; users with a TexShare card; or users with an ACU Library associate card.
+Library items may be borrowed by users with a valid ACU ID card (current faculty, staff, and students); users within the ALC Consortium with a valid HSU, McM or HPU ID card or Abilene Public Library card; or users with a TexShare card.

 Borrowing privileges vary for different users

 60 items for 3 weeks with 2 renewals

 Faculty & ACU Graduate Students